eclipse-hawkbit/hawkbit/README.md

 [localhost:8080](http://localhost:8080)

 See below for how to build and run the update server on your own.
-In addition we have [guide](http://www.eclipse.org/hawkbit/documentation/guide/runhawkbit.html) for setting up a complete landscape.
+In addition we have a [guide](http://www.eclipse.org/hawkbit/documentation/guide/runhawkbit.html) for setting up a complete landscape.

 # hawkBit (Spring boot) starters